reflex-dev/reflex-web/docs/api-routes/overview.md

 ## Reserved Routes

-Some routes on the backend are reserved for the runtime of Reflex, and should not be overriden unless you know what you are doing.
+Some routes on the backend are reserved for the runtime of Reflex, and should not be overridden unless you know what you are doing.

 ## Ping